apollographql/rover-init-starters/start-with-rest/getting-started.md

 4. [Configure the Connector's response mapping](https://www.apollographql.com/docs/graphos/schema-design/connectors/responses).
 You can use the [Connectors Mapping Playground](https://www.apollographql.com/connectors-mapping-playground) to help convert JSON responses to and from GraphQL types.
 5. Run operations and debug your API following the instructions in the section below.

-📓 **Note:** If you’re working with APIs that require headers, you’ll need to include them in `products.graphql` and add a router configuration file (`router.yaml`) to your project directory.
+📓 **Note:** If you’re working with APIs that require headers, you’ll need to include them in `schema.graphql` and add a router configuration file (`router.yaml`) to your project directory.

 To learn more about headers and other advanced features like configuring environment variables, telemetry, and authentication, visit [Apollo’s docs on working with Router](https://community.apollographql.com/c/graph-os/getting-started/35).